piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Private Equity firms provide a means of creating a liquidity event without an initial public offering or acquisition by another company.

-Most accelerators will only deal with private equity folks as mentors for their programs, given that private equity does not tend to invest in early stage companies.
-That said, it's always best to start these conversations sooner rather than later.
+Most accelerators will only work with private equity folks in the role of mentors for their programs, given that private equity does not tend to invest in early stage companies.
+Again, it's always best to start these conversations sooner rather than later.

+# tl;dr Traditional VC, Corporate Venture, and Private Equity can be good sources of Mentors for Accelerators because there is likely no immediate transactional opportunity for the participating startups.

 ### Investment rounds